-- Step 1: Encourage customers to visit & register on the companies website.
+- Step 1: Encourage customers to visit & register on the company’s website.

 - Step 2: Customers get access to the product catalogue and deals.

-- Step 3: Customer can choose the product category according to his need.
+- Step 3: Customers can choose the product category according to their needs.

 - Step 4: Comparison of prices and features from that category.

 - Step 5: Complimentary product review and product selection.

 - Step 6: Selection of appropriate mode, date & time of delivery.

 - Step 7: After-sale services.